-The Guidelines require that a majority of the directors meet the NASDAQ listing standards' "independence" requirements.
-For a director to be considered independent, the Board must affirmatively determine, after reviewing all relevant information, that a director has no direct or indirect material relationship with Kraft Heinz.
-The Board determined that, under the NASDAQ listing standards, the following directors are independent: Mr. Abel, Mr. Behring, Mr. Buffett, Ms. Britt Cool, Mr. Cox, Ms. Jackson, Mr. Lemann, Mr. McDonald, Mr. Pope and Mr. Telles.
-Mr. Cahill, the former Chief Executive Officer of Kraft and a current consultant to Kraft Heinz is not independent.
+The Guidelines require that a majority of the directors meet Nasdaq listing standards' "independence" requirements.
+For a director to be considered independent, the Board must affirmatively determine, after reviewing all relevant information, that a director has no direct or indirect material relationship with Kraft Heinz that would interfere with his or her exercise of independent judgment in carrying out his or her responsibilities as a director.
+The Board determined that, under the Nasdaq listing standards, the following director nominees are independent: Mr. Abel, Mr. Behring, Mr. Castro-Neves, Mr. Kenesey, Mr. Lemann, Ms. Mulder, Mr. Pope, Mr. Leoni Sceti, and Mr. Van Damme.
+Mr. Dewan and Ms. Jackson, who decided not to stand for re-election at the Company's Annual Meeting, were also determined to be independent.
+Ms. Cool, who stepped down from the Board effective January 23, 2020, and Mr. Telles, who retired from the Board effective June 12, 2019, were also determined to be independent during the periods they served.
+Mr. Cahill, the former Chief Executive Officer of Kraft and former consultant to Kraft Heinz, and Mr. Zoghbi, our former Chief Operating Officer of the U.S. Commercial business and Special Advisor at Kraft Heinz, are not independent.

-In conducting its evaluations of Mr. Behring, Mr. Lemann and Mr. Telles, the Board considered each individual's affiliation with 3G Capital, which currently holds approximately 24% of our outstanding common stock.
-Similarly, in conducting its evaluations of Mr. Abel, Mr. Buffett and Ms. Britt Cool, the Board considered each individual's affiliation with Berkshire Hathaway, which currently holds approximately 27% of our outstanding common stock.
-In conducting its evaluation of Mr. Behring, the Board also considered his service on the board of directors of Restaurant Brands International Inc., the parent company of Burger King and Tim Hortons, quick service restaurant companies, which purchase certain of our products.
+In conducting its evaluations of Mr. Abel, Ms. Cool, and Mr. Kenesey, the Board considered each individual's affiliation with Berkshire Hathaway, which held approximately 27% of our outstanding common stock as of March 9, 2020, and its subsidiaries.
+Similarly, in conducting its evaluations of Messrs.
+Behring, Castro-Neves, Lemann, and Telles, the Board considered each individual's affiliation with 3G Capital, which held approximately 20% of our outstanding common stock as of March 9, 2020, and its subsidiaries.
+The Board also considered the service of Messrs.
+Behring, Castro-Neves, and Van Damme on the board of directors of RBI, a company in which 3G Capital invests and the parent company of Burger King and Tim Hortons, quick service restaurant companies that purchase certain of our products and conduct certain brand sponsorship and marketing activities for us, in conducting its evaluations of them.